tonethar/IGME-230-GDD-2017-Fall/notes/midterm-review.md

 1. Describe the CSS box model.
 1. Describe the difference between `margin` and `padding`.
 1. Give at least 3 properties of the "box" that we can set (other than margin and padding).
+1. What is the HTML tag used to connect to an external CSS file or an embedded font?
+1. What is the CSS property we use to define whether/how quickly a property will animate when changed?

 ## F. CSS Rollovers
 1. Give the 4 CSS `pseudo selectors` that are used to create CSS rollover effects.

 ## G. Markdown
-1. Know basic Markdown syntax (headings, lists, etc)
+1. Know the basic Markdown syntax (headings, lists, etc)

 ## H. Web Publishing
 1. See the font questions here: [Week-03B-Notes.md](../weekly/Week-03B-Notes.md)